ros2/design/articles/150_ros_command_line_arguments.md

 The following precedence order applies to remapping rules:

-* Arguments are parsed from the leftmost to the rightmost.
-In case of contradictory assignments, the leftmost argument prevails.
+* Arguments are parsed from left to right.
+In case of overlapping rules, the leftmost argument prevails.
 * Arguments targeting a specific node DO NOT prevail arguments targeting all the nodes in the executable.

 As an example: